ansible-collections/netapp.cloudmanager/README.md

   - Adding support update on `svm_password`, `tier_level`, `aws_tag`, `azure_tag` and `gcp_labels` for all CVOs.
 Only these parameters will be modified on the existing CVOs.

 ### Bug Fixes
-  - na_cloudmanager_snapmirror - key error CloudProviderName for ONPREM operation
+  - na_cloudmanager_snapmirror - key error CloudProviderName for ONPREM operation.

 ## New Options
   - Adding new parameter `ha_enable_https` for HA CVO to enable the HTTPS connection from CVO to storage accounts.
 This can impact write performance.
 The default is false.